Key Highlights

-DevOps practices are essential for modern software development, focusing on collaboration, automation, and monitoring to deliver high-quality software efficiently.
+DevOps tools are essential for modern software development, focusing on collaboration, automation, and monitoring to deliver high-quality software efficiently.

 Today, I'll guide you through the best DevOps tools for each phase of the DevOps lifecycle.
 Whether you're just getting started with DevOps or looking to refine your processes, understanding which tools to use at each stage can make a significant difference.